Top Real Estate Trends to Watch in 2025

 Rising demand for build-to-rent housing

 Build-to-rent housing is becoming increasingly popular as homeownership becomes less achievable.
-More renters are drawn to single-family setups with the boons of professional property management.
+More renters are drawn to single-family setups with the advantages of professional property management.
 Developers are adopting this trend remarked our dashboard designer This model attracts younger generations and retirees seeking flexibility without the responsibilities of ownership.
-Increased availability in this category could influence rental market trends and open new likelihoods for investors.
+Increased availability in this category could influence rental market trends and open new possibilities for investors.
 Growing demand and rent increases for single-family rentals accompany this change.

 Stronger demand and rent growth for single-family rentals